JusufErg/Benchmark_Uppasd_Pytorch/README.md

 > Output files are stored in `/data` by default.
 Parsed spin states from UppASD are saved as `parsed_restart.csv` and serve as the benchmark reference.
 >
-The remaining files are the specific input files used for the UppASD simulation, included here to allow for reproducibility of the results.
+The SkyrmionLattice files are the specific input files used for the UppASD simulation, included here to allow for reproducibility of the results.

 ### Generated Plots